STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Method

-Although frozen foundation model features provide strong visual representations, directly training object-centric layers and a control policy end-to-end often results in unstable or degenerate slot assignments, as shown in Section~\ref{sec:abla}.
-To address this, we adopt a two-stage strategy that progressively introduces task supervision.
+While frozen VFM features provide strong visual representations, directly training object-centric layers and a control policy end-to-end frequently results in unstable or degenerate slot assignments.
+To overcome this, STORM's primary architectural contribution is a two-stage strategy that progressively introduces task supervision:

-\begin{itemize} \item \textbf{Stage 1: Visual–Semantic Slot Pretraining (Section \ref{sec:overview})}: In the first stage, the object-centric module is trained independently of the control policy.
-Given frozen DINOv2~\cite{oquab2024dinov2learningrobustvisual} feature maps, STORM produces a fixed number of slots, each corresponding to a candidate object.
-We supervise these slots using a visual–semantic objective that aligns slot embeddings with CLIP text~\cite{radford2021learningtransferablevisualmodels} embeddings corresponding to object-level descriptions.
-An additional regularization loss encourage distinct and spatially localized slot assignments.
-Importantly, no policy gradients are used at this stage. \item \textbf{Stage 2: Joint Slot–Policy Training (Section \ref{sec:robot})}: In the second stage, the pretrained object-centric module is trained alongside a downstream policy using imitation learning.
-The slot representations produced by the object-centric layers serve as the visual input to the policy.
-Crucially, the visual module and the policy are optimized \emph{independently}: gradients from the policy loss are not backpropagated into the visual backbone, and a gradient detachment is applied at the visual feature level.
-This training scheme allows the object-centric layers to preserve the semantic structure acquired during Stage~1 while adapting to task-relevant visual statistics, without destabilizing slot formation through policy-driven gradients.
-The resulting representations remain semantically grounded while becoming better aligned with the demands of manipulation. \end{itemize}
+\begin{itemize} \item \textbf{Stage 1: Visual–Semantic Slot Pretraining (Section \ref{sec:overview}):} In the first stage, the object-centric module is trained entirely independently of the control policy.
+Given frozen DINOv2~\cite{oquab2024dinov2learningrobustvisual} feature maps, STORM produces a certain number of slots, each corresponding to a candidate object in the environment.
+We supervise these slots using a visual–semantic objective that aligns slot embeddings with CLIP text~\cite{radford2021learningtransferablevisualmodels} descriptions.
+An additional regularization loss encourages distinct, spatially localized assignments.
+Crucially, no policy gradients are used here, allowing the slots to freely map the visual-semantic landscape. \item \textbf{Stage 2: Joint Slot–Policy Training (Section \ref{sec:robot_meth}):} In the second stage, the pretrained object-centric module is integrated with a downstream policy via imitation learning.
+The object-centric module and the policy are optimized \emph{independently}: gradients from the policy loss are not backpropagated into the object-centric module, and a gradient detachment is applied at the slot level.
+However, the object-centric layers are fine-tuned to the domain of the policy with a small learning rate (using only images from the robotic dataset).
+This critical design choice allows the object-centric layers to preserve the structural and semantic biases acquired during Stage~1, while still adapting to task-relevant visual statistics. \end{itemize}

-This training strategy decouples object discovery from control, reducing optimization interference and leading to more robust object-centric representations.
-In Section 4, we empirically show that removing this multi-phase strategy significantly degrades performance, even when using identical architectures and training budgets.